 It is important to know what is required by each person performing tasks within the process.
 Unmet needs create rework and delays in the process when team members are not provided with the proper elements (information, product, etc.) that allow them to complete their process tasks.
 The needs of each team member must be clearly defined to ensure process effectiveness.
+Process mapping help with identifying the needs of people performing the work within processes as well as people impacted by the process.

 Poor process communication